nagi-desuuu/ZenithClicker/readme.md

 <details>
 <summary>
+This is not the end!
-For pro players who desire all details only.
+But only for pro players who desire all details.
-Get X+ rank before reading this section!
+Get X+ rank before reading this section.
 </summary>

+### Ultra Mods

 You can somehow enable "Ultra Mode" and all reversed mods become Ultra Mods.